department-of-veterans-affairs/lighthouse-saml-proxy/README.md

 To begin, you'll want to create a file named `dev-config.json`.
 That file should contain a JSON object containing fields that correspond to the options documented by the `--help` option.
-Once you've created that config file you can run `npm run-script dev-start` in order to run the proxy with your code changes.
+Once you've created that config file you can run `npm run-script start-dev` in order to run the proxy with your code changes.

 If you're a VA developer looking for the specific values to use for the dev environment, see the documentation in the [vets-contrib](https://github.com/department-of-veterans-affairs/vets-contrib/tree/master/Developer%20Process/SAML%20Proxy)